 Does the pot have a hole at the bottom where water can seep through and help prevent the roots from drowning?
 If the answer is yes, do you have a plate or feet to put under to stop the moist from damaging the surface below?
 Is the pot glazed?
-Is the size right for the plant now and for it to grow?
-Is it unique looking?
-Does it complement the plant or does it overshadow it?
-Does it complement the rest of the decor?
+And the size is right for the plant now and for it to grow?
+Does it look unique?
+Will it complement the plant or overshadow it?
+And his it working with the rest of the decor?

 Replanting – How to look after your Plants

 Our plants will need replanting every so often.
 Plants we leave to grow and fend for themselves for some time – particularly if we lead busy lives – can suddenly start showing roots at the top or stop growing.
 Perhaps roots even start showing through the drainage holes.
 That’s the time when your plant will need a bigger pot and some tidying up of roots.
 That is quite a simple process as shown below: It can also be that you’ll need a new pot because of over-watering.
 Too much water – specially if the plant is in a pot without a drainage hole – can drown the roots.
 You notice this happening if the leaves start drooping while staying green and fresh looking.
 The surface may be dry but once you remove the plant from the pot you’ll see lots of moist soil.